 Expounding on point #4 one such attack did in fact occur on a U.S. weapons arsenal in October of 1859.
-Abolitionist, John Brown, led an assault on the arsenal at Harper's Ferry, Virginia in hopes seizing the weaponry stored there and starting an armed uprising comprised of fellow abolitionists and slaves.
-Word of the raid was not well spread among local sympathizers and the assault failed being supressed, interestingly, by a counter attack from local militia forces.
-Had local militia not had it's own weaponry, Brown's attack may have succeeded.
+Abolitionist, John Brown, led an assault on the arsenal at Harper's Ferry, Virginia in hopes of seizing the weaponry stored there and starting an armed uprising comprised of fellow abolitionists and slaves.
+Word of the raid was not well spread among local sympathizers and the assault failed being supressed, interestingly, by a counter-attack from local militia forces.
+Had local militia not had its own weaponry, Brown's attack may have succeeded.

 This is but one pragmatic example of the need for citizens to possess the right to keep and bear arms.

 John Brown: Abolitionist Leader of the Raid on the Weapons Depot at Harper's Ferry

 Precedents, Historical and Moral, for the Second Amendment